Engin-Boot/capture-behavior-of-a-visit-counter-anjalimnnit/needs-director.md

 # Visit-counter for a Director

-Scenario: Show patient visits during working days and holidays
+## Scenario: Show patient visits during working days and holidays

-  Given A person visits the hospital, the sensor for fall foot counter woks properly
+Given A person visits the hospital, the entry card issuer issues separate card for the visitor and attendant.

 When a person enters through the sensor

-  Then increment the no of entries by 1 and display on the report for that day.

-  Beds, seating arrangement, parking lot provided accordingly.
+Then if visitor has a patient card then increment visitor count by 1.

-Scenario: Compute parking slots to reserve for visiting specialists
+## Scenario: Compute parking slots to reserve for visiting specialists

-  Given Specialist visits the hospital and the entry card issuer sensor works properly
+Given Specialist visits the hospital and has planned visit beforehand

-  When Specialist passes through the sensor
+When Specialist enters the parking

-  Then Compute and Reserve a parking slot for the specialist visiting the hospital.
+Then a space is already reserved for parking.